 Yams are a staple food in almost every part of Africa.
 When the African slaves came to the South, their yearning for familiar food made them think of the yam when they saw the large pale sweet potato tubers.
 They called them ‘nyami’ which loosely translates into what we know today as yams.
 However, it wasn’t until the 1930s that it was actually used as a marketing term when Louisiana scientists developed the orange-fleshed sweet potato, which has become so popular.
 To differentiate it from its paler cousin, they started calling it the ‘yam’.
 The confusion lives on even today when you visit the supermarket.
 The problem now is that some stores also have the real yam, so you might get mixed up.
 You definitely don’t want to add that in your casserole.

 How To Spot The Difference

 The sweet potato was originally from South America but North Carolina is now the largest producer.
 They can be identified by their long, tapering tuber shape and their color.
 The dark brown-skinned sweet potato with the orange flesh that our grocery stores call ‘yam’ is much sweeter than the golden-skinned, light yellow fleshed variety.
 The true yams, on the other hand, are mostly imported, have a bark-like outer skin, are large and circular and can weigh up to 150 pounds.
 This is why they are often called the elephant foot vegetable.
-They taste dry and starchy with a long shelf life
+They taste dry and starchy with a long shelf life of over 6 months.

 What Is Their Nutrient Quotient?